AlanDavison/StardewValleyMods/MappingExtensionsAndExtraProperties/readme.md

 All releases can be found on my [Nexus page](https://www.nexusmods.com/users/79440738?tab=user+files).

+## **Users**: Having an issue with duplicated animals?
+Follow [this link](https://youtu.be/S_mkIA9bPnA) for a guide on how to remove the duplicates that MEEP was unable to remove by itself.

 ## What it does
 This mod does nothing on its own.
 Its primary purpose is to allow map authors to spice up their maps with the new custom tile properties, extra features, etc., that this mod adds.